Why Do I Still Love Her Getting Past An Ex

 Before getting into these suggestions, it is important to note that professional help is just a click away.
 Finding that professional help means contacting the crew at ReGain.

-One of the most difficult but ultimately beneficial steps to take is to get rid of any reminders of your ex.
+One of the most difficult but ultimately beneficial steps to take is to eliminate any reminders of your ex.
 It can be beneficial because it means jettisoning those reminders from your life and starting with a clean slate in your life.

 This can be particularly difficult because we want to think about all of the good times that we had with an ex, not cutting them completely out of our lives.
 But getting rid of those reminders is the best way to move forward.
 Anything that reminds you of them is a string that keeps you attached to them in some way.